How To Overcome Procrastination & Start Your Christian Blogging Journey (Even If It Scares You) Part 1

 So now what.
 You’ve got this task staring you in the face, haunting you at every step but you can’t seem to take that next step to actually doing it.

-You procrastinate and put everything before starting your blog but I’m here to tell you something.
+You procrastinate and put everything before starting your new blog but I’m here to tell you something.

 You are reading the words of the queen of procrastination.
 I’ve been “working” on this blog for the past 3 years (yeah, I know, it’s completely ridiculous) too terrified to hit publish on my first post.